 Anime & Manga

-- Fairy Tail has Guild Master Makarov who is one of the strongest characters in the series, if not the strongest himself.
+- Fairy Tail has Guild Master Makarov, who is one of the strongest characters in the series.
 Usually, though, he is a Miniature Senior Citizen.

 - Panther Lily can temporarily shift back into the regular body he had back in Edolas for battles.
 In Earthland, he's just as small and cute as any other Exceed.

 - Brandish μ of the Spriggan Twelve specializes in this magic.
 She's powerful enough to immediately raise or shrink an entire island in the blink of an eye.
 Brandish is also an example how versatile this power is simply for the wide range of things she can use it on, be it shrinking magical attacks down to barely damageable and then sending them back at the enemy before resizing them or shrinking down fatal wounds to barely negligible ones.
 One of her comrades even notes that all she has to do to win a fight is to enlarge all her enemy's internal organs and cause him to blow from within.

 - The three main characters in Ultimate Girls have the ability to grow to 100 feet tall.